 Lo was kind.
 He did not push me in; he did not speak.
 He let me grip his wrist, though it worked one old bone against another with the force of it, and let me lower myself into the water as if I were the old man, not he.
 I went to my hands and knees there, feeling the warm, familiar mud between my fingers.
 There was no reflection to meet my fevered gaze, and I was glad of it.
 The running, moving surface brought me a moment’s fragile peace.
 I plunged my face into the water and considered staying there.

 I drank, almost drowned, in silence.
 Not until I raised my head again, broke the surface with my ears, did the dreams return.
 Still holding my breath I touched this nascent, blasphemous revelation: she could not reach me under the water.
 In the space of a heartbeat I plotted escape, imagined becoming a fish and swimming downstream to another village, one not tangled in a god, where perhaps my wife had gone.
 Where I could live like a man.
 But before Lo laid a hand on my shoulder to pull me upright, the goddess was in me again, the river forbidden me.
-I leapt from it as if fleeing piranhas, and when I stood on the bank I felt as securely held in her palm as she had seemed to be trapped in mine.
+I leapt from it as if fleeing piranhas, and when I stood on the bank I felt as securely held in her palm as I had thought her trapped in mine.